c-sanders/Quaternion/README.md

 The field of mathematics contains many different types of mathemetical structures.
 Some of them - such as vectors, matrices, and complex numbers for example, are rather well known.
 Others however, are rather less well known, with quaternions being one such example.
-But what are quaternions exactly, and how is it that they act as a mathematical structue?
+But what are quaternions exactly, and how is it that they act as a mathematical structure?

-Let us begin to attempt to answer these questions, by first recalling that complex numbers are comprised of two parts - one real part and one imaginary part.
-Quaternions are alot like complex numbers, except that rather than being comprised of two parts, they are instead comprised of four - one real part and three imaginary parts.
+Let us attempt to answer these questions, by first recalling how complex numbers are comprised of two parts - one real part and one imaginary part.
+Quaternions are alot like complex numbers, except that rather than being comprised of two parts, they are instead comprised of four parts - one real and three imaginary.
 When we say "real part" in the context of complex numbers and quaternions, what we actually mean is a real number.
 Similarly, when we say "imaginary part" in this same context, what we actually mean is an imaginary number.